Giacomo-Menegatti/HARey_constellations_cards/README.md

 ## Usage
+The aim of the project is to create a deck of memory cards to learn the constellations and find them in the night sky.

 This project is based on the Stellarium [modern_rey](https://github.com/Stellarium/stellarium/tree/master/skycultures/modern_rey) sky culture.
 [Stellarium](https://stellarium.org/it) is an open source planetarium software that shows the stars as they appear to the naked eye or a telescope.
 The sky cultures enable users to see different constellations diagrams than the ones used by the IAU.
 My project starts from the _index.json_ containing the constellations shapes and the Hipparcos star catalogue.

 For a complete example and explanation, see the __Constellations_memory_demo.ipynb__ notebook.

+## Translations
+In this project all the card names can be displayed in the native language.
+All the translations are contained in the __languages.csv__ file.
+Right now only IAU names, English (used by HARey) and Italian are present.
+New contributions are welcome, please open a pull request to edit the file.

 ## Functions and Methods